crypto-jones/react-chat-app/README.md

 #### Additions To Come & More

-This app can easily be converted to single screen UI by deleting the second instance of `<App />` in `client/index.js`.
 In the future, I plan to make the app more user friendly by adding features such as:

 - Login system
 - Login with Github, Facebook, etc.